Abd al-Ilah: 1941 Iraqi coup d'état

-During World War II, Abd al-Ilah was deposed briefly by former Prime Minister Rashid Ali al-Kaylani.
+During World War II, Abd al-Ilah was deposed briefly by former Prime Minister Rashid Ali al-Gaylani.
 Rashid Ali led a pro-German coup d'état against Abd al-Ilah's pro-British government.
 After he fled the country, Abd al-Ilah was replaced as regent by Sharaf bin Rajeh, an ageing, religious relative of Faisal II.
+Abd al-Ilah, fearing for his life, was taken on a daring escape route that led via the US embassy in Baghdad to the RAF base at Habbaniya, before reaching the safety of the British warship HMS Cockchafer and eventually the city of Jerusalem.
 The deposed regent spent his time with former Prime Minister Nuri al-Said as a refugee in Amman.
 During his time in exile, Abd al-Ilah was a guest of his uncle Abdullah, the Emir of Transjordan.

 On 2 May, the United Kingdom launched an offensive against the Iraqi rebels.
 On 26 May, The New York Times newspaper reported that Abd al-Ilah had called for an uprising of tribal and religious leaders to help him overthrow the insurgent government.
 He appealed specifically to the Iraqi people, the army and the police to accomplish "this heavy task".

-By 2 June, Rashid Ali's "National Defence Government" had collapsed and Rashid Ali had fled to Iran.
+By 2 June, Rashid Ali's "National Defense Government" had collapsed, and Rashid Ali had fled to Iran.
 Abd al-Ilah returned to Baghdad and was restored as regent.

 Working in tandem with Nuri al-Said, Abd al-Ilah pursued a moderate nationalist approach while maintaining close ties to the Allies.

 In 1942, Wendell Willkie travelled to Britain and the Middle East as President Franklin D. Roosevelt's personal representative.
 In Iraq, Abdul Ilah held a lavish state dinner attended by Willkie.

 In 1945, Abd al-Ilah visited the United States.
-He was the honoured guest at the first state dinner hosted by the new American First Lady, Bess Truman.
+He was the honored guest at the first state dinner hosted by the new American First Lady, Bess Truman.
 The regent of "friendly Iraq" was awarded a Legion of Merit military decoration by President Harry S. Truman.

 In 1953, Crown Prince Abd al-Ilah stepped down when Faisal II came of age.
 But he continued to be a close adviser of the young King, and an advocate of a pro-Western foreign policy.

 In 1955, Iraq adopted the Baghdad Pact (also known as the Central Treaty Organization, or CENTO).
 The other members of the organization were Iran, Pakistan, Turkey and the United Kingdom.
 The organization's headquarters were initially located in Baghdad.

-In May 1957, Saud of Saudi Arabia made an eight-day visit to Iraq.
+In May 1957, King Saud of Saudi Arabia made an eight-day visit to Iraq.
 He was met on his arrival by Faisal II, Abd al-Ilah, and Prime Minister Nuri al-Said.
 It was the Saudi king's first ever visit to Iraq, and it commemorated Iraq's membership in the Arab Federation and its break with the United Arab Republic of Gamal Abdel Nasser.